Click here to view an animated version of this procedure.

-During this procedure, the doctor will make small incisions in the area of your navel and hip bone.
-A laparoscope (a small tool with a camera on one end) will be inserted through one of the incisions.
-The tool will allow the doctor to view your pelvic organs on a monitor.
-Other tools will also be inserted to do the surgery.
-Next, the doctor will detach the uterus from the cervix.
+During this procedure, small incisions will be made in the area of your navel and hip bone.
+A laparoscope (a small instrument with a camera on one end) will be inserted through one of the incisions.
+The instrument will allow your pelvic organs to be viewed on a monitor.
+Other instruments will also be inserted to do the surgery.
+Next, the uterus will be detached from the cervix.
 A tool will be used to break down the uterus into smaller pieces.
-The doctor will then remove this tissue through the small incisions.
+This tissue will be removed through the small incisions.

 A hysterectomy can also be done using robotic technology.
 Like the laparoscopic procedures, tools are placed through small incisions in the abdominal area.
 The doctor, though, sits at a console and views the organs via a monitor that displays a 3D image.
 The surgery is done using a joystick-like device to control the tools.

 You will be given IV fluids and medications.